Radiologic Sciences Post-Baccalaureate Certificate Program

-The program includes both didactic classwork, which is fully online, and a clinical education component, which must be completed at an accredited healthcare organization.
+The post-baccalaureate certificate programs include both didactic classwork and a clinical education component, which must be completed at an accredited healthcare organization.
 All clinical education courses can be conducted at sites close to where the students live, however, students who are outside of Savannah will be responsible for identifying potential clinical education sites in their area.

 For all Online Programs: